manussekhar/German_Notes/Courtesy phrases.md

-bitte = please / t
+bitte = please / thank you